Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - acerbic: used to describe something that's spoken/written in a way that's direct, clever, and cruel.
 - loquacious: talkative.
 - quaint: attractive because of being unusual or esp. old-fashioned.
 (Def 2: to show that you don't approve of something, esp. an opinion, belief, or way of behaving, because it's strange or old-fashioned.)
-- parsimony: unwillingness to spend money or to give things to people.
+- parsimony/parsimonious: unwillingness to spend money or to give things to people.
 - (the) linchpin (of): the most important member of a group or part of a system, that holds together the other members or parts or makes it possible for them to operate as intended.
 - amorphous: (physical) having no fixed form or shape.
 (Def 2: (idea, plan, etc.) having no clear structure or details.)
 - conflate: to combine two or more separate things, esp. pieces of text, to form a whole.